Kylie Jenner’s New Video Of Daughter Stormi Sends Instagram Into Meltdown

-Kylie Jenner sent fans into meltdown mode after sharing an adorable new video of her 1-year-old daughter Stormi with the world.
+Kylie Jenner sent fans into meltdown mode after sharing an adorable new video of her 1-year-old daughter, Stormi, with the world.
 The 22-year-old Keeping up with the Kardashians star gave fans a peek inside her life as a mom in a clip recently posted to her Instagram account via Instagram Stories, where the little girl sweetly told her mom how much she loves her.

-As reported by Cosmopolitan, Kylie headed to the social media site as she spent some time with her baby girl – her only child with boyfriend Travis Scott – as they enjoyed some bonding time.
+As reported by Cosmopolitan, Kylie headed to the social media site as she spent some time with her baby girl – her only child with boyfriend Travis Scott.

-The Instagram Stories clip began with little Stormi sweetly shouting “Love you!” in her high pitched voice, to which Kylie then replied to her little girl as she sounded pretty excited, “Love you!,” while pulling her closer and planting a big kiss on her daughter’s cheek.
+The Instagram Stories clip began with little Stormi sweetly shouting “Love you!” in her high pitched voice, to which Kylie then replied to her little girl as she sounded pretty excited, “Love you!” while pulling her closer and planting a big kiss on her daughter’s cheek.

 Stormi – who celebrated her first birthday in February – flashed her big smile to the camera as her mom shot the adorable moment in selfie mode, while she also showed off her natural curly hair.

-Making things even more adorable, the mother/daughter duo were twinning with one another as they shared their love for one another, matching their clothes by rocking all-black ensembles as they played together.
+Making things even more adorable, the mother-daughter duo were twinning with one another as they shared their love, matching their clothes by rocking all-black ensembles.

 Many fans shared their thoughts on the adorable clip on Instagram.

 Several showed off their love after seeing little Stormi shouting “Love you!” by sharing a number of emojis with hearts for eyes.

 Another said, “They are #SoCute!!!!” while another comment read, “Happy baby with involved happy parents.
 Never change Kylie.”

-“They look so happy,” a third person commented of the twosome.
 “This kid is not only BEYOND CUTE but she’s GORGEOUS!!!!!!” another wrote.

-Jenner previously opened up about who she thinks Stormi is most like during an appearance on The Ellen DeGeneres Show alongside her mom Kris Jenner earlier this month.
+Kylie previously opened up about who she thinks Stormi is most like during an appearance on The Ellen DeGeneres Show alongside her mom Kris Jenner earlier this month.

 “She is the perfect mixture of both of us.
 She’s definitely like a little rager,” Kylie told Ellen during the interview.
 “She loves music.”